-Latitudes and longitudes given in brackets are approximate and are intended to facilitate reference to the chart quoted.
+Latitude and longitudes given in brackets are approximate, and are intended to facilitate reference to the chart quoted.

 Bearings and directions refer to True North (geographic) and are given in degrees from 000° clockwise to 359°.
-The bearings of conspicuous objects, ranges and light sectors are given from offshore.
+The bearings of conspicuous objects, ranges and light sectors are given from seaward.
 Courses always refer to the course to be made good.

 Tidal streams and currents are described by the direction towards which they flow.
 The ebb stream is caused by a falling tide and the flood stream is caused by a rising tide.
 Winds are described by the direction from which they blow.
-Distances, unless otherwise stated, are given in nautical miles of 1852 m.
+Distances, unless otherwise stated, are expressed in nautical miles.
+For practical purposes, a nautical mile is considered to be the length of one minute of arc, measured along the meridian, in the latitude of the position.
+The international nautical mile, which has now been adopted by most maritime nations, is equal to 1,852 m (6,076 ft).

-Speeds are given in knots which means nautical mile per hour.
+Speeds are expressed in knots, which mean 1 nautical mile per hour.